 Italy’s political crisis scares investors who are too focused on fear mongering headlines.
-But is there any hard evidence of Italy’s political crisis causing a stock market crash in 2018?
+But is there any hard evidence of Italy’s political crisis causing a stock market crash?
 Or any other market crash?
 As usual, the answer is simple: stay focused on the charts, as that’s where the real evidence lies.
 Charts reflects buy and sell decisions, and that’s what investors should follow.

 CNBC says that “Italy scares markets and Europe, again, with new calls to leave the euro.”
 The word “again” obviously makes a big difference in this headline.
 These are the highlights: